 Stamp duty, levied by each state and territory government, applies to a wide range of transactions.
-The party liable to pay the duty depends on the type of duty.
+The party liable to pay the stamp duty depends on the type of stamp duty.

-Duty may be applied upon the following transactions:
+Stamp Duty may be applied upon the following transactions:

-- a.
-Transfers and other transactions concerning "dutiable property" - b. transactions involving 'land holder' entities - c. lease instruments granted for a premium or other consideration - d. insurance
+- transfers and other transactions concerning "dutiable property"; - transactions involving 'land holder' entities; - lease instruments granted for a premium or other consideration; and - insurance.